PDPA vs GDPR UK

 - Deemed consent and notification mechanisms

-- Risk-based breach notification within 72 hours
+- Risk-based breach notification within 3 calendar days

 - Cross-border transfer limitation obligation